Adolfo Ríos

 José Adolfo Ríos García (born 11 December 1966) is a Mexican former professional footballer who played as a goalkeeper.
 He won the 1999 U.S. Cup with Mexico.
+Ríos is regarded as one of the best Mexican goalkeepers of his generation, though he never represented the national team at a FIFA World Cup.

 Club career

 Ríos García made his debut for UNAM in 1985 and remained there until 1990, when he went to play for Veracruz.
 He was a starter for Veracruz, playing 7 years, making over 230 appearances for the team.
 In 1997, he went on to play for Necaxa.
 In the winter of 1998, he won the Mexican Primera División for the first time, defeating Chivas de Guadalajara on an aggregate score of 0–2.
 He continued to play with the club for one more season, making 72 appearances with the club in total.
 In the summer of 1999, he transferred to Club America, and became an instant starter.
 In the summer of 2002, he was the starting goalkeeper for America in their victory against Necaxa in the Championship Final, which allowed him to win the second Mexican Primera División title of his career, and Club America's ninth overall.
 In the Clausura 2004, Ríos suffered an injury, which ruled him out for several weeks.
 He was replaced in goal by Guillermo Ochoa.
 Later, both Ríos and Ochoa shared the starting spot, and after the quarter-final, in which America was eliminated, Ríos announces his retirement from professional football at 37 years of age, following a career spanning about two decades.